DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Use the scalp preparation daily at first then as the condition improves, reduce the frequency.
 Unfortunately in many cases the scale soon builds up again, so the creams may have to be applied regularly to keep the scalp clear.
 Topical steroids are best used only 2-3 times weekly, long term to avoid complications.

 Cutting hair short helps control scalp psoriasis, probably by making the treatments easier to apply, but is not appealing to everyone.

 Phototherapy is effective for chronic plaque psoriasis but difficult to deliver to the scalp.
 Special targeted devices and UVB combs have been devised, and appear very helpful.
 In some cases prolonged clearance has resulted from a course of treatment.

-Intralesional corticosteroid injections and systemic agents may be justified for a few patients with severe scalp psoriasis that has failed to respond to treatments described above.
+Intralesional corticosteroid injections and systemic agents may be justified for patients with severe scalp psoriasis that has failed to respond to topical treatments and targeted phototherapy.
 These include acitretin, methotrexate, ciclosporin and biologic agents.